 is found in lots of places (it assumes your VPN tunnel is on tun0, which typically is the case for OpenVPN), and it is often told that it does the trick for you.
 I believe many of the available apps do the same behind the scenes.
 And it is correct, if you start a VPN connection, start the hotspot, and run this script as root, your wifi connection is shared.
 But does it “work”?
 Have you tried using connecting to that shared hotspot from another device?
 Chances are it doesn’t work.
 It didn’t work for me.
 But there is a solution or a workaround, which I’ll describe below.

 The core of the problem is that the VPN tethering device doesn’t give out proper IP information to the client devices when they connect.
 But you can manually configure those client devices to have static IP addresses, gateway and – if needed – DNS.
-The IP address of the wifi hotspot itself is always 192.168.43.1, so the connected devices need (distinct) IP address like 192.168.43.2 ..
+The IP address of the wifi hotspot itself is always 192.168.43.1 (but see the note below for Android 9), so the connected devices need (distinct) IP address like 192.168.43.2 ..
 254. Look at the image here at the left; this is how I have configured the wifi settings for an Android device that is getting connected to my tethered vpn hotspot.
 You need to open advanced settings and then choose a static IP address; I chose 192.168.43.13 here while the gateway is 192.168.43.1 and the network prefix length is kept at 24.
 I also add a DNS 1 address here – the value 192.168.2.1 is specific for my VPN connection, and it will likely differ for yours so check with your VPN provider.
 Often 188.8.131.52 or 184.108.40.206 will work, as you can see, I am actually using 220.127.116.11 as DNS 2.
 Note that if you want to connect multiple devices to your VPN tethered hotspot, you need to manually make sure they get different IP address such as 192.168.43.2, 192.168.43.3, 192.168.43.4, etc.

 So a summary of the steps are